John Pepys

-John Alfred Pepys (16 April 1838 – 22 March 1924) was an English first-class cricketer active 1857–1869 who played for Kent County Cricket Club and MCC.
+John Alfred Pepys (16 April 1838 – 22 March 1924) was an English first-class cricketer active 1857–1869 who played for Kent County Cricket Club and Marylebone Cricket Club (MCC).
 He was born in Marylebone and died in Bexhill-on-Sea.

 Pepys was educated at Eton College and Christ Church, Oxford, where he matriculated in 1856 and graduated B.A. in 1861.
 He became a Church of England priest and was curate of Easington, Yorkshire.